premchander-revature/interviewquestions/.NET FULL STACK/C#OOPS.md

 <blockquote>

-In C# most of the built-in operators are available and can be overloaded or redefined using the operator keyword.
+In C#, most of the built-in operators are available and can be overloaded or redefined using the operator keyword.
 The example below explains the syntax used to implement the addition operator(+) for a user-defined class.

 ```C#
 public static Rectangle operator + (Rectangle b, Rectangle c) {